ayte-io/java-utility-predicate/README.md

 to use library at full power.

-It is not recommended to call classes factory methods directly since their signature may change without warning.
+It is not recommended to call classes factory methods directly since their signature and location may change without warning.

 ## Licensing